 Have you been arrested for possession with intent to distribute in Chicago?
 If so, it is important to speak with an experienced Chicago criminal defense attorney as soon as possible.
 Attorney Gus Kostopoulos is a former Assistant State’s Attorney.

-- 1 Possession With Intent to Distribute in Chicago
+- 1 Possession With Intent to Distribute in Illinois

 - 2 Establishing the Severity of the Charges for Possession With Intent to Distribute